turings/au-bot/README.md

 ```

 ### ROLEDIFF
-Use the ROLEDIFF keyword in your tweet to generate prompts with distinct roles for your pairing.
+Use the ROLEDIFF keyword in your tweet to generate prompts with distinct roles for a pairing.
 <br>
 <br>
 For example: